azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 ### Option 3: Managed Service Identity

-Managed Service Identity is perfect for allowing code run on a virtual machine to have an automatically managed identity for logging into Azure without passing in credentials in the code.
+Managed Service Identity is perfect for allowing code to run on a virtual machine.
+You have an automatically managed identity for logging into Azure without passing credentials in the code.

 Once configured you can set the `use_msi` provider option in Terraform to `true` and the virtual machine will retrieve a token to access the Azure API.
 In this context MSI allows all users on that trusted machine to share the same authentication mechanism when running Terraform.

-Terraform can also configure virtual machines with managed service identities.
+Be aware that Terraform is also capable of deploying virtual machines that are configured with their own managed service identities.

 ## Spin up a Terraform VM from the Marketplace

-Azure support for Terraform is already strong, but is now available as a free offering in the Marketplace, with only the underlying VM hardware resource costs passed through:
+Support for Terraform in Azure is already strong, but has been strengthened further with the addition of Terraform VM in the Marketplace.

-* Shared remote state with locking, backed off to Azure Storage
-* Shared identity using MSI and RBAC

 This is ideal for customers who want to use a single Terraform instance across multiple team members, multiple automation scenarios and shared environments.

-The offering is at <https://aka.ms/aztf>.
+The offering is at <https://aka.ms/aztf> and is free except for the underlying VM hardware resource costs.
 The Ubuntu VM will have the following preconfigured:

 * Terraform (latest)
 * Azure CLI 2.0